Roselle Park NJ Factors of Alimony Attorney

 - Any other factors or circumstances that the court deems equitable, relevant, and material.

 To read New Jersey’s 2014 Alimony Reform Bill in its entirety, click here.

 Contact an Experienced Linden NJ Spousal Support Attorney

 Considering the increasing complexity of alimony assessments and awards in New Jersey, it is extremely beneficial to have an experienced legal professional advising you throughout this process.
-To discuss your impending divorce with Attorney Edward S. Cooper free of charge, contact his Union County offices at 908-481-4625.
+To discuss your impending divorce with Attorney Edward S. Cooper, contact his Union County offices at 908-481-4625.